Tetanus

 Benzodiazepines are the standard of care to control rigidity and spasms.
 They block reuptake of an endogenous inhibiting neurotransmitter, gamma-aminobutyric acid (GABA), at the GABAA receptor.

-(a GABAA agonist) is effective in treating reflex spasms but has no clear advantage over benzodiazepines.
+Intrathecal baclofenIntrathecal baclofen (a GABAA agonist) is effective in treating reflex spasms but has no clear advantage over benzodiazepines.
 Coma and respiratory depression requiring ventilatory support are potential adverse effects.

-can be given initially by infusion and thereafter for up to 60 days.
+DantroleneDantrolene can be given initially by infusion and thereafter for up to 60 days.
 Hepatotoxicity and expense limit its use.

 Management of autonomic dysfunction

-Magnesium sulfate given by IV continuous infusion at doses that maintain serum levels between 4 to 8 mEq/L has a stabilizing effect, eliminating catecholamine stimulation (1).
+Magnesium sulfate given by IV continuous infusion at doses that maintain serum levels between 4 to 8 mEq/L has a stabilizing effect, eliminating catecholamine stimulation (4).
 Patellar tendon reflex is used to assess overdosage.
-Tidal volume may be impaired, so ventilatory support must be available.
 Serum magnesium levels and electrical cardiac activity need to be closely monitored throughout the infusion period.

-Other medications that may prove useful include
+Other medications that act on the autonomic nervous system and may prove useful include:

-Corticosteroids are of unproven benefit; their use is not recommended.
+Glucocorticoids are of unproven benefit; their use is not recommended.

 Antibiotics